ryankosgit/RubiksCube/README.md

 U = Up Face
 D = Down Face
 ```
 On a physical Rubik's Cube, these notations change relative to how you're holding the cube.
 In our program, however, since the green side is facing forward and the white face is on top, our notation is fixed to that position.
+Also note that the program is not case-sensitive, and if you enter a space or unrecognized character in the terminal, then the program will simply ignore it and carry on with the other executable moves.

 ```
 R - Turns right face clockwise